Case Study 05 · Dell INC · Dell Technologies

 The Ask

-A comprehensive redesign, solo
+A full redesign, solo

 I was the sole UX designer on the project.
 The brief: modernize the look and feel, make the platform scalable for future growth, and most importantly, make it easier for employees to access the tools and reports they need every day.